RobRendell/gTove/README.md

 * Fix annoying jump when snapping large minis to grid.
 * Preview a 3D mini in the mini editor, and allow the user to define the standee outline/crop area.
 * If user uploads a single map/mini image, automatically launch the editor on it afterward the upload completes.
+* Change file browser to have a drop-down menu per item, rather than a mode.

 ## Plans/TODO

-* File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again.
+* File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.
 * Templates for spells etc.